-The Island of Zanzibar boasts pristine white sand beaches, abundant sunshine, exotic Swahili dishes, a hospitable people and luxury tourists resorts.
+The Island of Zanzibar boasts pristine white sand beaches, abundant sunshine, exotic Swahili dishes, hospitable people, and luxury tourist resorts.
 If your idea of fun is to mix a jungle safari with lazing on the beach, then you have just found a hidden gem in Zanzibar.

 1. Zanzibar is comprised of several islands, but two are the larger ones.
 Ugunja is the largest one and is erroneously called Zanzibar.
 The other is called Pemba.